lp-challenges/swift_general/README.md

 ## Basics

 * The languages are compiled or interpreted.
-Swift is a compiled language, it means before the output, Swift will perform series s.
+Swift is a compiled language, it means before the output, Swift will perform some activities.
 These activities are generally performed by Swift compiler.
-Interpreted languages will run without a compiling program into machine instructions, imstead read and executed by some program.
+Interpreted languages will run without a compiling program into machine instructions, imstead read and executed by other program.
 * Type_Safety:  we are required to define the types of the values we are going to store in a variable.
 We will get an error if we attempt to assign a value to a variable that is of the wrong type
 * Type_Inference: allows us to omit the variable type when the variable is defined with an initial value.
 The compiler will infer the type based on that initial value.
 * Tuples: group multiple values into a single compound type.
 These values are not required to be of the same type.